hmolavi/ChronoCraft/README.md

 For the frontend, we chose ReactJS and NextJS as our powerful and flexible JavaScript frameworks.
 ReactJS provides a component-based architecture, while NextJS offers server-side rendering and routing capabilities, enhancing the performance and user experience of the application.

-We also utilized TimelineJS for creating a cleaner and more visually appealing user interface.On the backend, we utilized Neurelo for managing and deploying serverless functions, allowing us to easily handle backend logic and generate APIs.
+We also utilized TimelineJS for creating a cleaner and more visually appealing user interface.
+On the backend, we utilized Neurelo for managing and deploying serverless functions, allowing us to easily handle backend logic and generate APIs.

 We also leveraged MongoDB as our database using MongoDB Atlas, a fully managed cloud database service, to efficiently store and retrieve data.
+Last but not least, the implementation of the Adobe Express add-on was with Node.js.

 By combining these technologies, we created a robust and scalable application that delivers a seamless user experience while effectively handling data management and processing.